Architecture

 The daemon listens on a unix domain socket and is capable of executing actions defined in it’s own configuration directory (“/usr/local/opnsense/service/conf/actions_*.conf”).

-Currently there are two types of services implemented in the daemon:
+Currently there are four types of services implemented in the daemon:

-• inline : perform inline actions which are part of configd, currently only template generation.
+inline : perform inline actions which are part of configd, most notable template generation and maintanance.

 Frontend Architecture